 An open voice platform essentially means the speaker can add more than one voice assistant to it in the future.
-Google’s voice assistant will be added later in 2018, and through AirPlay 2, Siri will be available too (more on this later).
+At the moment, it has 2 voice assistants built in: Amazon Alexa and Google Assistant.

-From launch, the Beam will have full Amazon Alexa voice control built-in.
-You can ask her to turn on your TV, increase or decrease volume, mute and with an Amazon Fire Stick, you can even change the channel.
+You can ask them to turn on your TV, tell jokes, stories, increase or decrease volume and so much more.
 You don’t need to pick up your TV remote either; very useful for folks who have “temporarily misplaced” their TV remote!

 Speaking of TV remotes…